-As of March 31, 2015 and December 31, 2014, restricted cash represented funds received under Capricor's Loan Agreement with CIRM (see Note 2 - "Loan Payable"), which are to be allocated to the ALLSTAR clinical trial research costs as incurred.
+Restricted cash represented funds received under Capricor's Loan Agreement with CIRM (see Note 2 - "Loan Payable"), which are to be allocated to the ALLSTAR clinical trial research costs as incurred.
 Generally, a reduction of restricted cash occurs when the Company deems certain costs are attributable to the ALLSTAR clinical trial.
+As of March 31, 2016 and December 31, 2015, the Company had a restricted cash balance of zero.